Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/how-unstoppable-makes-money.md

 - VIP level support over direct chat
 - and more

-The features above are already in the implementation stage and designed to enable the Unstoppable team to monetize itself and financially operate in DAO format moving forward.
+The features above are already in the implementation stage and designed to enable the StarBase team to monetize itself and financially operate in DAO format moving forward.

-Premium wallet features are expected to be available only to those holding Unstoppable Tokens on the wallet balance.
+Premium wallet features are expected to be available only to those holding StarBase Tokens on the wallet balance.